 Paul said he was obligated “to make all men see” (Ephesians 3:9 KJV).
 Any man or woman of God, with a passion for their call, experiences frequent times of frustration.
 Most of the frustration comes from trying to get people to see what we see.
 Trying to get our people (congregation) to grasp what God has shown us through the Word, the vision He has given us (Proverbs 29:18, Habakkuk 2:2-3), and the need for faithfulness (Psalm 12:1, 31:23, Proverbs 20:6), etc.

-Paul said, “for this cause I bow my knees” (Ephesians 3:14).
-The person of God feels a driving force to pray.
-He must pray for his people, the work of God, and in seeking God’s mind and will.
+Paul said, “for this cause I bow my knees unto the Father of our Lord Jesus Christ” (Ephesians 3:14).
+The man or woman of God feels a driving force to pray.
+He must pray for our people, the work of God, and in seeking the mind of God.
 Samuel said, “Morover, as for me, God forbid that I should sin against the Lord in ceasing to pray for you” (1 Samuel 12:23).

-Both Paul and Moses had such a passion to reach their people that Paul asked to be accursed for his people, and Moses asked God to take his name out of His book of life if He would not forgive His people (Exodus 32:32 and Romans 9:1-3).
+Both Paul and Moses had a passion for their people.
+Paul asked to be accursed for his people, and Moses asked God to take his name out of His book of life if He would not forgive His people (Exodus 32:32 and Romans 9:1-3).
 Also read Jeremiah 30:21, Exodus 20:19-21 and 24:18.

 Let me challenge all pastors and ministers of the gospel.
 Our obligation is to cry out to God for the people of God and more particularly our people, those He has placed in our care.
 The Word of God says, “Let the priests, the ministers of the Lord, weep between the porch and the altar, and let them say, Spare Thy people, O Lord, and give not Thine heritage to reproach” (Joel 2:17).